Konvt/pgbar/README.md

 template<typename S>
 struct is_stream { constexpr bool value; };

-/* Notify the progress bar that it needs updating, return value is the current iteration progress. */ void pgbar::update();
+/* Notify the progress bar that it needs updating. */ void pgbar::update();

 /* Requests the progress bar to advance its iteration progress by next_step steps,